web-infra-dev/rsbuild/packages/document/docs/en/config/tools/terser.md

 - **Bundler:** `only support webpack`

-When building for production, Builder will minimize the JavaScript code through [terser-webpack-plugin](https://github.com/webpack-contrib/terser-webpack-plugin).
+When building for production, Rsbuild will minimize the JavaScript code through [terser-webpack-plugin](https://github.com/webpack-contrib/terser-webpack-plugin).
 The config of [terser-webpack-plugin](https://github.com/webpack-contrib/terser-webpack-plugin) can be modified via `tools.terser`.

 ### Object Type